tomryder44/Grasp-and-Lift-EEG-Detection/results.md

 title: Results
 ---

-<span style="color:green"> This page contains the results for each algorithm tested.
-All three metrics - training time, number of features and the AUROC score are averaged across all subjects.
-As this is an ongoing project, this page will be updated as different techniques are tried. </span>
+<span style="color:green"> For each algorithm, the area under the receiver operating characteristic curve is computed, averaged across all subjects and gestures.
+In addition, training time and number of features are presented. </span>

 ---
 ---

-**Total number of different algorithms: 64**
+**Total number of algorithms evaluated: 64**

-Tested so far:
-- Single 0.5-80 Hz bandpass filter vs filter bank approach
-- No ICA vs eyeblink artifact removal with ICA
-- Feature extraction window length - 0.25, 0.5, 1 and 2 seconds
-- No PCA vs PCA for dimensionality reduction
-- L1 vs L2 penalties in logistic regression

 | ICA   | Filter      |   Window length (s) | PCA   | Penalty   |   Train time (s) |   No. feats |   AUROC |
 |-------|-------------|-----------------|-------|-----------|--------------|-------------|---------|